waepoints/waepointstandards/outline.md

 Generate a new name…, Deshelve…, ...Ask… … Where…/… Where’s…/… Nanomap…, I’m going to my home zone…, Share… with…, Store… in… inventory…

-### Securelinking System Commands

-Start securelinking… with…, Stop securelinking… with…, Conduct securelinking… with… for…, Securelinking statuses…

 ### First Aid System Commands

 ...
 R and R..., ...
 Bring... to where.. already at..., … Restore…, … Modify me…, … Revive…, … Heal…